inhzus/go-redis-impl/README.md

   The client can support all commands with server library

+- CLI

 - Basic read/write

   Supported read/write commands: set, get, incr, desc etc.

 - Single-threaded server

-- Resonable TCP protocol
+- Reasonable TCP protocol

   Protocol is similar to the one of original redis

 # TODO

-1. CLI

-2. Sub / Pub
+1. Sub / Pub

-3. Testcases for persistence
+2. Testcase for persistence

-4. More detailed commands e.g. ttl, expire etc.
+3. More detailed commands e.g. ttl, expire etc.

-5. More data types e.g. set, ordered set, hash etc.
+4. More data types e.g. set, ordered set, hash etc.